yilinyang7/fairseq_multi_fix/README.md

 ## Citation
-If you find this repository helpful, please cite us:
+If you find this repository helpful, please cite us, thanks!
 ```bibtex
 @inproceedings{yang2021improving,
   title={Improving Multilingual Translation by Representation and Gradient Regularization},